microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > In practice, chunks will likely contain many more nodes than in the illustration above

 > The chunking algorithm itself is outside the scope of this document.
-It has the constraint that chunks are contiguous and do not overlap.
+It has the constraints that:

+* All nodes in a chunk are contiguous
+* No two chunks intersect/overlap
+* Every node in the tree belongs to a chunk

-These chunks are the smallest units of tree that can be read from storage or written to storage individually.
+These chunks are the smallest units of tree that can be individually read from storage or written to storage.
 At the storage layer, chunks are stored in `blobs` which are uploaded to the storage service.
-The chunk size is not necessarily equal to the blob size; multiple chunks might go into a blob, or perhaps a chunk might be split across two blobs (that must always be downloaded as a pair).
+The chunk size is not necessarily related to the blob size; multiple chunks might go into a blob, or perhaps a chunk might be split across multiple blobs (that must always be downloaded together).

 TODO: revisions and copy-on-write

+## The Chunk Data Structure

+Subsequent portions of this document will explore how one might store and access chunks, but first some high-level requirements must be set forth for the data structure that supports such operations.
+One fundamental assumption is that

 ## Node -> Chunk Lookup